-Tribalism and National Borders
+In-group Preference and National Borders

 The ideology of whiteness, as utilized by exploitative empires, is one of the most deeply othering paradigms to curse this planet.
 The word ‘tribalism’ is, unfortunately, quite linked with the smoke and mirrors of colonial rule in which the deepest acts of tribalism are committed by the exploiters and enacted upon native bodies.
 However, tribalism should not be a derogatory slur against “primitiveness.”
-It is instead a fundamental facet of the myth of whiteness necessary to justify colonial rule.
-However, whether a native person or a white king does it, it is necessary to resist this dishonest mental aggression even as it is critical to recognize degrees of scale, spectra, and the intensities of harms that accompany tribalism depending on from whom it comes.
+It’s actually a fundamental facet of the myth of whiteness necessary to justify colonial rule.
+However, whether a native person or a white king does it, it is necessary to resist this dishonest mental aggression even as it is critical to recognize degrees of scale, spectra, and the intensities of harms that accompany in-group preference depending on from whom it comes.
 After all, to other up (“Fuck you pig!” from a poor PoC) is awesome and is a fundamentally different act than to other down (“The poor are stupid.” from a rich white lady).

-But even if it was ‘natural’ or inherent to be tribalistic then I would resist my nature and try to change it, mechanically if need be.
+But even if it was ‘natural’ or inherent to prefer in-group preference then I would resist my nature and try to change it, mechanically if need be.
 My goal is to eliminate the faulty wiring that suggests that somehow because I am me and not you that I am somehow worth exponentially more than you.
 In a trolley problem between myself and two people of equal value and goodness (whatever that means) I should never ever ever hesitate to save them by sacrificing my own life just because I feel so urgently connected to my own being.
 This logic of self-absorption stretches across time as well.
 Indigenous spiritualities are often careful to think 500 years forward and backwards from a given generation and to recognize the interconnectedness of individuals across this scale.
 It is important, as well, that neither the collective nor the individual rule over one another.
 Western failures to incorporate a similar paradigm of interdependence are coordination problems that arise because ‘I do not see others’ liberation as being as important as my own,’ even if that ‘liberation’ is just food or health care.
 Whatever it is in my head that says “I’m worth more,” only because I’m me, is wrong.
 It’s a tick.
 If that’s what being natural means, then fuck being natural.

-Nationalism is one of the grosser forms of tribalism though racism is quite similar in form.
+Nationalism is one of the grosser forms of in-group preference though racism is quite similar in form.
 Ideological and cultural disparity are disguised as justice and then built into intricate systems of domination.
 I should never think of someone across a border as being worth less than me because they were born where they were and I, here.
 I should know that billions of lives deserve basic freedom even though I’ll never know a damn thing about them.

-Nationalism, being one of the most violent modern battlegrounds of tribalism, is defined by its endemic othering.
+Nationalism, being one of the most violent modern battlegrounds of in-group preference, is defined by its endemic othering.
 Borders are a place of resistance, the hybrid space between imagined communities and inflated sites of value.
 Borderlands infect dehumanization with empathy to the extent that movement and sharing across difference is possible.
 This vulnerability to power and mythos is precisely why nationalists seek to violently repress connectedness across borders.
 Interconnectedness is a memetic virus that liberates us from our faulty wiring, and every step that ratchets that freedom closer is an exponential expression of hope for the future of the human race and its place in the ecological landscape of the universe.
 Open borders are the difference between a sociopathic prisoner’s dilemma stuck in recursive loops for the rest of ours species’ miserable hell of an existence and a dimension of wonders beyond what we’re capable of even considering.

 Borders, in the modern sense of physical and/or ideological constructs separating conjoined nation-states, are not the norm they are generally assumed to be.
 National borders are the (often literal) walls demarcating sites of authoritarianism and coercion at odds with the liberty and development so crucial to the human species.
 Many believe that the modern nation-state was born through the Treaty of Westphalia in response to European religious wars in 1648.
 Time went on and the ideas and practices of statism were reified through Hobbesian justifications of the need for the state as a means of coordination and collective action around public goods problems,namely domestic peace and security.
 The passport was originally just meant to be a temporary war-time precaution, and most countries advocated total abolition of the passport system.
 The U.S. border with Mexico was largely porous and allowed for free movement before the implementation of the North American Free Trade Agreement (NAFTA) and Clinton’s National Strategic Plan in 1994.
 These changes were made as ways of curbing the inevitable flows of migration that they expected as a result of the free-trade agreement.
 The border is now being even more heavily militarized and politicized amidst calls from Donald Trump and his zealots for an impossible wall, despite the fact that net migration into the U.S. from the southern border has been beneath zero, that immigrants commit less crimes, don’t increase unemployment, and also use fewer public resources.
 The US effectively makes immigration illegal by ensuring that it’s nearly impossible for average people to migrate legally.
 Lately the Trump regime continues to make legal immigration even more difficult than it already was.
 Even now, experiments such as the Schengen zone and the European Union are proving, despite the complexity of Brexit and the unceasing bureaucracy of the EU, that fluid boundaries between a great number of countries is not only possible, it is exceptionally profitable, ethical, and enjoyable.
 Further, most U.S. Americans believe that immigration is a good thing even if they disagree with the level at which it is occurring or that they think it’s occurring.

 As incompetent, inefficient, and rigidly inflexible as national states are, the primary anarchist argument against them is their illegitimacy as defined by their monopoly on violence and coercive methods of domination.
 With the exception of the Nazi offshoot of national-“anarchism,” sincere anarchists across the spectrum, from anarcho-capitalists to anarcho-communists, are broadly against nationalism and the state.
-Borders and the state are seen as central impediments to empathy, evolution, and coordination and, instead, stand as critical pillars of tribalism and stagnation.
+Borders and the state are seen as central impediments to empathy, evolution, and coordination and, instead, stand as critical pillars of in-group preference and stagnation.